harmsm/scientific-computing/docs/_sources/remote.rst.txt

   `slack <https://slack.com/downloads/>`_ desktop apps.
 + During class sessions, use slack on your phone or tablet to save screen space.
 + Make liberal use of the :code:`#help` slack channel.
++ Upload profile photos to slack and zoom so everyone has some idea of who they are talking to!